queryluke/masseffect-5e/static/data/rules/06-03-custom-armor.md

 For characters that want to create unique armor pieces, they can craft or purchase upgradable armor pieces.
 To craft armor pieces, your character needs to be proficient with Armorsmith's or Tailor's tools.
-Then they must spend the necessary amount of time and omni-gel as listed in the Customizable Armor Costs table. _Note: it takes much less time and resources to craft these basic armor pieces than it does to craft armor sets due to the simplicity of the armor you character is creating_.
+Then they must spend the necessary amount of time and omni-gel as listed in the Customizable Armor Costs table. _Note: it takes much less time and resources to craft these basic armor pieces than it does to craft armor sets due to the simplicity of the armor your character is creating_.

 Characters may instead purchase customizable armor for the cost listed in the Customizable Armor Costs table.